-After nearly ten years of working together and assisting with each other's work, the duo decided to start creating artwork collaboratively.
-In these bodies of work, every step of the process, from idea development to finishing touches, is completed by both artists.
-This method of working has led to the creation of pieces that Julia and Robin are excited to make and proud to exhibit.
+In 2010, after nearly ten years of working together and assisting with each other's work, the duo decided to start creating artwork collaboratively.
+In these bodies of work, every step of the process, from conception to installing, is completed by both artists.
+This method of working has led to the creation of artwork that Julia and Robin are excited to make and proud to exhibit.
 Through the synergy of this collaboration, the whole is much greater than the sum of the parts.

 We are enlivened by the inherent qualities of molten glass; its luminosity, viscosity, and seductive flow.
 Our interdisciplinary approach incorporates blown and sculpted glass with electronics, sound, light, shadow, and a host of other materials.
-Inspiration for our subject matter comes from humanity, nature, science, and the arts.
-Collaboratively, we meld our ideas into contemplative, intriguing, and thought provoking works.
-In addition to sculpture, we create installation and performance, usually with glass elements incorporated.
+Inspiration is around us all, our work isspecifically driven by humanity, nature, science, and music.
+Collaboratively, we meld our ideas into, what hopefully are, contemplative, intriguing, and thought provoking works.
+In addition to sculpture, we create installation and performance..

 Some of our series include, “Animalia Fantastica,” “Sentient & Sapient,” and “Architecture of the Mind.”
 “Animalia Fantastica” is a series of blown/sculpted anthropomorphic glass figures.
 Since the advent of human expression, animalia has been a driving source of inspiration.
 In fact, the oldest cave paintings depict animals and the hunt.
 This narrative continues in “Animalia Fantastica” touching on nourishment and sustainability.
 “Sentient & Sapient” is a series of blown glass heads with mixed media that delves into our subject’s psyche.
 These pieces physically and metaphorically open up to reveal the interior workings of the mind.
 In “Architecture of the Mind,” heads are turned into buildings and the occupants and history of these buildings tell the story of the subject.
 Looking through the windows the dynamics of life are ever present.